CodeForSocialGood/calltocode.org/README.md

 ## Getting Started

-👋 Want to contribute to this project?
+:wave: Want to contribute to this project?
 Follow these steps to get started:

-- **💻 Environment Setup**: First, you're going to want to make sure your development environment is properly set up.
-Read through our [development environment setup](docs/DEVELOPER.md) guide.
+- **:computer: Environment Setup**: First, you're going to want to make sure your development environment is properly set up.
+Go ahead and read through our [development environment setup](docs/DEVELOPER.md) guide.

-- **✏️ Contribute**: Once you're set up, you're ready to become a contributor.
-Make sure you read our [contributing guidelines](docs/CONTRIBUTING.md) before you start working!
+- **:pencil2: Contribute**: Once you're set up, you're ready to become a contributor.
+Make sure you read our [contributing guidelines](docs/CONTRIBUTING.md) before you start working on a story so that you can learn our workflows.

+- **:european_castle: Project Architecture**: Joining in on an existing project can feel daunting so we've put together an [architecture guide](docs/ARCHITECTURE.md) to serve as a reference and help reduce the time it takes to familiarize yourself with this project.

-- **🙋 Ask Questions**: If you're stuck on something, don't be afraid to ask around in [Slack](http://join-our-slack.code4socialgood.org/)!
+- **:raising_hand: Questions & Problems**: If you're stuck on something, don't be afraid to ask around in [Slack](http://join-our-slack.code4socialgood.org/)!
 You can also check out our list of [common problems](docs/PROBLEMS.md) to see if your issue is addressed there.

 ## Additional Information